| Title: | massSpectrometryR |

 Calculates the m/z value of a charged/adducted ion

-massToMz( mass, adducts = 0, adductFormula = electronFormula(), adductCharge = -1, elementsInfo = elementsMonoisotopic() )
+massToMz( mass, adducts = 0, adductFormula = electronFormula(), adductCharge = -1, elementsInfo = elementsMonoisotopic(), enviPat = FALSE, exact = TRUE )massToMz( mass, adducts = 0, adductFormula = electronFormula(), adductCharge = -1, elementsInfo = elementsMonoisotopic(), enviPat = FALSE, exact = TRUE )

 mass |